Fragments of the Universe

 Nebulae, galaxies, star clusters and deep-sky objects — captured slowly through patient hours of long exposure under dark skies, pulling colour, dust and structure from the edge of space.

-Hi, I'm Bhapinder (Bobby) Singh, an astrophotographer focused on capturing the quiet structure of the deep night sky.
-My work centres on imaging nebulae, star-forming regions, and distant galaxies - objects whose light has travelled for thousands or millions of years before reaching Earth - alongside the Moon, star trails and our own Milky Way.
+Hi, I'm Bhapinder (Bobby) Singh, an astrophotographer focused on the quiet structure of the deep night sky: nebulae, star-forming regions and distant galaxies, alongside the Moon, star trails and our own Milky Way.

 I like images that feel honest.
-They may not be perfect, but they are real Fragments of the Universe, showing the structure, dust lanes, shock fronts and faint halos of these immense astronomical objects — shaped through careful processing that allows faint signal to emerge from the noise.
+They may not be perfect, but they are real Fragments of the Universe, showing the structure, dust lanes and faint halos of these beautiful celestial forms, shaped through careful processing that allows faint signal to emerge from the noise.

 If you enjoy my astrophotography or the outreach work I do, you're welcome to support the time and effort behind it.

-If you'd like to be kept up to date when new images are added, or if you want to get in touch about my work, prints, gear or anything astro-related, please drop me a message here.
+Signup below and receive a newsletter whenever new images, gear write-ups or articles are added.
+Or if you want to get in touch about my work, prints or anything astro-related, please drop me a message here.